 They may be upgrading their furnace as an investment to reduce utility bills

-Many people deal with this decision by simply placing all of the choices in someone else's hands- they open the yellow pages, or go to Google and call the first Heating, Ventilation and Air Conditioning (HVAC) contractor that they find and ask them to replace their furnace.
+Many people deal with this decision by simply placing all of the choices in someone else’s hands- they open the yellow pages, or go to Google and call the first heating, ventilation, or air conditioning (HVAC) contractor that they find and ask them to replace their furnace.
 Provided you find a reputable HVAC contractor on your first call, this can greatly simplify the process.
-I'm going to give you an overview on how the HVAC market works, and how to identify reputable HVAC contractors.
+I’m going to give you an overview of how the HVAC market works, and how to identify reputable HVAC contractors.

 Upgrading or installing a new furnace is not a do-it-yourself project.
 You will need the help of a qualified and licensed HVAC contractor.
 A typical job will go something like this: